Vertical Scaling

 Memory model

-The primary consumers of memory in TypeDB are RocksDB (defaults to 1 GB of cache per database in the server), plus working memory buffers per transaction.
+The primary consumers of memory in TypeDB are RocksDB’s caches and buffers, plus working memory buffers per transaction.
 Any writes submitted to a transaction are buffered in memory until commit, so keeping transactions relatively small (100-1000 queries) is optimal.

-In addition, to maintain performance we recommend that at least 5% of your data size fits in memory, to ensure indexes are easily accessible and speed up querying.
+To maintain performance we recommend that at least 5% of the total of all your databases' sizes fits in memory, to ensure indexes and bloom filters remain in memory.

 Disk space